mengum/mengum.github.io/_pages/cv.md

 Personal Strengths
 ======

 Proficient in autonomous driving decision-making, planning, and control algorithms.
 Skilled in advanced planning algorithms such as Lattice Planner, EM Planner, and reinforcement learning algorithms (DQN, DDPG, A3C, etc.), as well as classical path planning algorithms like Dijkstra, A*, and RRT.
 Expertise in vehicle lateral and longitudinal control algorithms, including PID, LQR, and MPC.
 Experienced with simulation platforms such as VTD, Carla, CarSim, Matlab, and Simulink.
 Proficient in using and developing on industrial computers based on the Linux system.

 Professional Skills
 ======

 **Programming Languages:** C, C++, Java, Python, Matlab, SQL, LabVIEW
-**Software Tools and Frameworks:** ROS 1/2, Carla, CarSim, AirSim, VTD, Protobuf, OpenAI Gym, OpenCV, PyTorch, TensorFlow, UML
+**Software Tools and Frameworks:** ROS 1/2, Carla, CarSim, AirSim, VTD, Protobuf, OpenAI Gym, OpenCV, PyTorch, TensorFlow, UML, NumPy, Pandas
 **English Proficiency:** IELTS Academic: 6.0

 <!-- Publications